 Coronavirus in Uganda

-It is difficult to say what the impact has been on the country.
+With the pandemic over, it is difficult to say what the impact has been on the country.
 Official figures from the World Health Organisation show around 40,000 confirmed cases and 318 deaths by mid-January 2021.
 Both could easily be optimistic numbers given the communication problems within the country and the limited availability of testing kits.
 However, in our regular contacts with friends, there has been no information shared to suggest a massive health problem.
-However, even if coronavirus is not a big problem, its knock on effects certainly are.
+However, even if coronavirus is not a big problem, its knock on effects certainly could be.
 Transport restrictions caused problems with food supplies, particularly in towns and cities.
 Even if food was available, people could not work if they could not travel and so had reduced levels of income.
 The spurious interest, in the early part of 2020, in chloroquine as a coronavirus treatment in some countries led to massive increases in costs.
 It is used, correctly, in Uganda as a malaria treatment but the increased cost led to reduced usage for some months.
-More recently there has been a return to more normal conditions.
-Similar problems have arisen with children’s vaccines for measles, diphtheria, tetanus and a range of other diseases.
-Some modelling by a team of UK and Swiss scientists in 2020 suggested that additional deaths from reductions in these vaccinations could be over 700,000 for the whole of Africa and would represent a more severe threat than coronavirus itself.
+Similar problems arose with children’s vaccines for measles, diphtheria, tetanus and a range of other diseases.
+Although vaccine availability has returned to normal, some modelling by a team of UK and Swiss scientists in 2020 suggested that additional deaths from reductions in these vaccinations could be over 700,000 for the whole of Africa and would represent a more severe threat than coronavirus itself.

 Support for Safe Motherhood